FunctionLab/asd-pheno-classes/README.md

-# Unraveling the phenotypic heterogeneity of autism reveals distinct and coherent genetic programs
+# Decomposition of phenotypic heterogeneity in autism reveals distinct and coherent genetic programs

+Run scripts with conda environment: `conda_requirements.txt`.